spoonbobo/ds-doc/ds-doc/deepstream_config.rst

      - Refer to :code:`[test]` group in app config.
 Set whether to loop the video.

 These application configurations will be put into 1 text file, in generae case will be named similarly as :file:`deepstream_app_source.txt`.
-The sample config file we will dicuss is called :file:`source4_1080p_dec_infer-resnet_tracker_sgie_tiled_display_int8.txt`.
+The sample config file we will dicuss is :file:`source4_1080p_dec_infer-resnet_tracker_sgie_tiled_display_int8.txt` in */opt/nvidia/deepstream/deepstream-5.1/samples/configs/deepstream-app*

 source group
 ------------